 2013-11-18 18:02:35,061 WARN [com.wavefront.daemon.QueuedSshDaemonService] current retry queue sizes: [1/0/0/0]

 By default, there are 4 threads (and 4 buffer files) waiting to retry points once the connections are up; this line shows how many blocks of points have been stored by each thread (in this case, the first thread has 1 block of queued points, while the second, third, and fourth threads all have 0 blocks).
 These lines are only printed when there are points in the queue; you’ll never see a line with all 0’s in the queue sizes.
-Once the connection to the Wavefront servers has been established, and all the threads have sent the past data to us, you’ll see a single line like this in wavefront.log
+Once the connection to the Operations for Applications servers has been established, and all the threads have sent the past data to us, you’ll see a single line like this in wavefront.log

 :